RHC-Solutions/z2w/README.md

 1. Initialize the database
 2. Start the scheduler (runs daily at 00:00 GMT)
 3. Launch the admin panel web interface
+4. Prompt you to create a custom admin password on the first successful login

 ### Access Admin Panel